dansantander/rails_blog/README.md

 ## Installation
 Follow the steps below to setup a local development environment.
 First ensure you have [Sqlite3](http://www.sqlite.org) installed, and a version of [Ruby on Rails](https://rubyonrails.org/) equal or greater than v5.2.3 .

-1. Clone the repository from a terminal `https://github.com/dansantander/rails_blog`.
+1. Clone the repository from a terminal `git clone https://github.com/dansantander/rails_blog`.
 2. Navigate to the project directory `rails_blog`
 3. Install project dependencies `bundle install`
-4. Start the rails server `rails server` and voila!!!
+4. Start the rails server `rails server`
+5. Visit localhost:3000 and Voila!!!

 ### Auth
 EndPoint                      |   Functionality